hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/05_qc_running_fastqc_interactively.md

 ```bash
 $ fastqc --help
 ```
 > **NOTE:** From the help manual, we know that `-o` (or `--outdir`) will create all output files in the specified output directory.
-Note that `-t` argument specifies the number of files which can be processed simultaneously.
-We will use this argument later.
+Note that another argument, `-t`, specifies the number of files which can be processed simultaneously.
+We will use `-t` argument later.
 You may explore other arguments as well based on your needs.

 FastQC will accept multiple file names as input, so we can use the `*.fq` wildcard.